abustamantes/Advancing-Deep-Packet-Inspection-in-SDNs-A-Comparative-Analysis-of-P4-and-OpenFlow-Programmability/README.md

   Data Plane-Centric DPI with P4 showed lower latency and resource usage, proving its effectiveness in high-speed network environments.
   ### Accuracy:
   Data Plane-Centric DPI with P4 had the better threat accuracy detection than OpenFlow-based DPI and P4runtime-based DPI for our URL filtering and SQL command filtering applications.

+## Contact
+For any queries related to this research, please contact Anthony J. Bustamante at email: bustamantesuareza3@gmail.com.